Dutch Vegetarian Society: History

-The NVB engaged with the international vegetarian movement from its early years.
-At the founding congress of the International Vegetarian Union (IVU) in 1908, Dr. A. Meyroos represented the Society and served on its initial committee, where he championed educational initiatives promoting vegetarianism in Dutch schools.
-In 1913, the Society hosted the IVU World Vegetarian Congress in The Hague, and prominent members like Professor Hugo Nolthenius, who served as both President of the NVB and Treasurer of the IVU during the 1920s, represented the organization in international forums.
+The NVB was active in the international vegetarian movement from its early years.
+At the first congress of the International Vegetarian Union in 1908, A. Meyroos represented the Society and served on its first committee.
+Meyroos also supported educational work on vegetarianism in Dutch schools.
+In 1913, the Society hosted the IVU World Vegetarian Congress in The Hague.
+Hugo Nolthenius, who was president of the NVB and treasurer of the IVU during the 1920s, represented the Society in international meetings.

-Membership grew until the First World War, after which interest declined due to war and economic hardship.
-During the Second World War, membership peaked again because food coupon systems allowed vegetarians to exchange meat coupons for scarce vegetable alternatives.
-In the 1970s, the rise of the reform movement sparked renewed interest, while in the 1980s, opposition to factory farming drove further growth.
-Since the early 21st century, concerns about climate change have become a leading motive for adopting vegetarianism.
+Membership increased until the First World War and later declined during the war and the economic hardship that followed.
+During the Second World War, membership rose again because food coupon systems allowed vegetarians to exchange meat coupons for scarce vegetable alternatives.
+Interest increased in the 1970s in connection with the reform movement, and again in the 1980s through opposition to factory farming.
+Since the early 21st century, climate change has been a common motive for vegetarianism among the Society's members and supporters.

-Today, the NVB promotes vegetarian and vegan lifestyles, administers the V-Label certification, and aims to halve Dutch meat consumption by 2040 (compared to 2007 levels).
-Their work includes consumer education, collaboration with manufacturers, and expanding access to vegetarian products in supermarkets.
-As of 2024, the organization has nearly 4,000 members, reaching the membership levels seen before the First World War.
+The NVB administers the V-Label certification in the Netherlands and has set a target of reducing Dutch meat consumption by 50% by 2040, compared with 2007 levels.
+Its work includes consumer information, cooperation with manufacturers and work to increase the availability of vegetarian products in supermarkets.
+As of 2024, the organization had nearly 4,000 members, a level comparable with its membership before the First World War.